The Board’s Report relating to “The Norwegian Code of Practice for Corporate Governance”

 There is a clear segregation of duties between the Board and executive management.
 The Chair is responsible for ensuring that the Board’s work is conducted in an efficient, correct manner and in compliance with the Board’s responsibilities.

-The Board receives financial reports ten times per year where the Group’s economic and financial status is described.
+The Board receives financial reports twelve times per year where the Group’s economic and financial status is described.
 The reports are financial presentations that describe what has happened in the Group’s operative and administrative functions during the reporting period.
 The financial report forms the basis for internal control and communication on status and necessary measures.
 Quarterly financial reports are compiled that form the basis for the external financial report.
 This report is dealt with in the Group’s audit committee before being submitted to and reviewed by the Board.
 The report is made public after approval from the Board.

 Notice of meetings and discussion of items

 The Board schedules regular Board meetings each year.
 Ordinarily, eight meetings are held each year.
 Additional meetings are held on an ad hoc basis.
 The Board held 11 Board meetings (13) in 2021.
 The Board meetings had 98 (98) per cent attendance in 2021.
 All Board meetings in 2021 were conducted digitally in accordance with temporary exceptions from requirements for physical board meetings laid down in regulations based on the Coronavirus Act.